 We've long been advocates of giving things a longer life.
-Fixing and repairing things helps reduce what we send to landfill.
+Fixing and mending things helps reduce what we send to landfill.
 But what isn't always so obvious is how fixing a broken object can be an art form in itself, and even create something more beautiful - we like to think of it as the unsung hero of creativity.

 Helen Klopper created Woolfiller as part of a museum exhibition on sustainability.
 It was a hit, and when people started asking where they could buy it, she started making kits.
-(We love it so much it made it onto our alternative christmas gift list).

 Ceramics stapling comes from a time when necessity and thrift meant that, for most, simply throwing away household items wasn't an option.

 Around the world, metalsmiths would repair chipped and smashed ceramics with metal staples, made by drilling small holes and fitting in the staples to hold the pieces in place; no glue needed.

 Despite their Frankenstein's monster-esque look, these antiques are unique and often quite beautiful.
 AndrewBaseman's fascinating blog, Past Imperfect, documents his eclectic finds and love for the ugly ducklings of the antiques' world.

 Kintsugi, so the story goes, was born out of the 15th century Japanese Emperor's disgust at the ceramics stapling method above.
 A broken tea bowl underwent a repair using metal staples and returned to him.
 The Emperor was so offended by it he commissioned some craftsmen to find a more delicate solution.